1983 West Bank fainting epidemic: Findings

 In late April, a team of US medical researchers from the Department of Health and Human Services released their own report, which "rejected contentions that 943 cases of acute illness over two weeks were caused by deliberate poisoning or were fabricated for propaganda purposes."
 The report "concluded that the outbreaks represented an epidemic of true psychologic illness and that the cause of this illness was anxiety."
+According to a report that month from the CDC, "Data collected...indicate that the West Bank epidemic was triggered either by psychological factors, or, more probably, by the odor of low, sub-toxic concentrations of H2S gas escaping from a latrine at the secondary school in Arrabah.
+Subsequent propagation of the outbreak was mediated by psychological factors, occurred against a background of anxiety and stress, and may have been facilitated by newspaper and radio reports that described the symptoms in detail and suggested strongly that a toxic gas was the cause.
+The epidemic was probably terminated by the closing of West Bank schools.
+No evidence...indicate[d] that patients...deliberately or consciously fabricated their symptoms".